HPPinata/shareVM/README.md

 # nfsVM
-This script was created to bring up a simple NFS share in XCP-ng without having to pass through an entire Controller.
-It creates a VM to run openSUSE MicroOS and a simple export.
+This script was created to bring up a simple NFS share in XCP-ng without having to pass through an entire drive controller.
+It creates a VM running openSUSE MicroOS to manage a simple export.

 ## Usage:
 ```